Providing care over distance.

 As a public health service, using telehealth is free.
 Not having to travel for an appointment can save you time and money.

 (Please note: If you are having a telehealth appointment at home or on a mobile device, downloading and installing applications and using your computer or device for a telehealth call will use data and may incur download costs from your internet service provider.
-Video calling on your personal device uses about the same data download as a You-Tube video for the same amount of time.
-Private providers using their own technology may charge patients for a telehealth consult as per their usual fee arrangements).
+Video calling on your personal device uses about the same data download as a You-Tube video for the same amount of time.)

 What if I need to be examined?